karlpokus/elastic-apm-docker/README.md

 $ curl -i http://localhost:9300/api/v1/user
 ```

 View apm data in kibana.

-Note: use the user credentials created during preparations for kibana access if the stack is deployed and running behind the proxy.
+Use credentials created during preparations for kibana access if the stack is deployed and running behind the proxy.

 # network
 Communication between services via local docker network.
 Only apm-server and proxy (to kibana) are open to the internet.
 Elasticsearch and kibana are exposed only on localhost.